 1. Blood and the cerebrospinal fluid are composed mostly of water and even seemingly dry human bones are 31% water.

 2. Water is the most abundant chemical nutrient present in living human cells.
 It accounts for 65 to 90 percent of each cell and is also present between cells.

-3. Each day we lose 2 to 3 litres of water through breathing, sweating, urine and bowel movements.
+3. Each day we lose 2 to 3 liters of water through breathing, sweating, urine, and bowel movements.
 It is essential that we replace that water to prevent dehydration and even death.